Ultra-Trail Australia is a challenging 100km running event held in the magnificent Blue Mountains in New South Wales.

 Start Lines

 For the UTA100 and UTA50, your start line will return to being under the big finish arch.
-We will flow you into the chute as you line up pre-start before heading out through recovery, turning right and then left onto Cliff Drive.
+We will flow you into the chute as you line up pre-start before heading out through recovery, turning right and left onto Cliff Drive.

 Finish Line